watusi/jquery-mobile-iscrollview/README.md

 bar.

 *This event is of dubious value to applications.
 The widget uses this internally to support pull-down/pull-up.
-(It seems it was put just where it is just for that purpose - to support pull-up/pull-down.)*
+(It seems it was put just where it is just for that purpose.)*

 If you want to do some refresh of jQuery Mobile structures (such as listview) contained within the scroller prior to scroller refresh, see the `iscroll_onbeforerefresh` event and the optional